-If an auto dealer intends to charge a closing fee on a motor vehicle sales or lease contract they must:
+If an auto dealer intends to charge a closing fee on a motor vehicle sales contract they must:

-- Pay a \$25 registration fee to SCDCA.
+- Pay a \$25 registration fee annually to SCDCA.
 If the closing fee is \$225 or less, it is automatically approved.
-Over \$225: The Department may review the amount of the closing fee for reasonableness. - Disclose the closing fee in advertisements for a specific motor vehicle, disclose it on the sales contract, and display it in a conspicuous location in the dealership.
+Over \$225: The Department may review the amount of the closing fee for reasonableness. - Include the closing fee in the advertised price of the motor vehicle, disclose it on the sales contract, and display it in a conspicuous location in the dealership.